Frequently Asked Questions

 - Where does VoteRiders stand on the voter ID laws/Why doesn’t VoteRiders express an opinion on the voter ID laws?

-As a non-partisan organization, VoteRiders does not address the politics and policy considerations of the voter ID issue.
-There is a plethora of groups fighting voter ID laws, but we are not one of them.
+Though we acknowledge the restrictive nature of some states' voter ID laws, as a non-partisan organization, VoteRiders does not address the politics and policy considerations of the voter ID issue.
+There are many groups fighting voter ID laws, but we are not one of them.
 What we care about and strive toward is that every eligible voter will be able to vote.
-VoteRiders is focused on helping citizens get their voter IDs by meeting the requirements of their respective state’s laws.
+VoteRiders is focused on helping citizens get their voter IDs by meeting the requirements of their respective state’s law.

 - How are you helping people get their voter IDs?